nicolettedmabeza/auto-aid/README.md

 CarCar is an application for managing aspects of an automobile dealership, specifically for its inventory, service center, and sales.

+In our application we utilized the approach of Domain Driven Design to create the architecture based on our problem domain.
+With this approach we defined three bounded contexts which led us to create microservices based on those contexts.

 The application was designed with three microservices: the inventory, automobile services, and auto sales.
 Below is a diagram that further details the relationships between these services with the frontend.
 The backend of the application was developed with a Django framework and Python.
 The frontend of the application was developed with React.

 <img src="./document/CarCarDesign.png" />